Sessions

 Fail-loud

-Unknown option keys on agent_session_compact, a missing role on agent_session_inject, a negative keep_last, and any of the lifecycle verbs (reset, fork, close, trim, inject, length, compact) called against an unknown id all raise a VmError::Thrown(string). exists, open, and snapshot are the only calls that tolerate unknown ids by design.
+Unknown option keys on agent_session_compact, a missing role on agent_session_inject, a negative keep_last, and any of the lifecycle verbs (reset, fork, fork_at, close, trim, inject, length, compact) called against an unknown id all raise a VmError::Thrown(string). exists, open, snapshot, and ancestry are the only calls that tolerate unknown ids by design.